pygame/pygame/docs/reST/ref/camera.rst

       | :sg:`get_image(Surface = None) -> Surface`

       Pulls an image off of the buffer as an ``RGB`` Surface.
 It can optionally reuse an existing Surface to save time.
-The bit depth of the surface is either 24bits or the same as the optionally supplied Surface.
+The bit-depth of the surface is either 24 bits or the same as the optionally supplied Surface.

       .. ## Camera.get_image ##